 - As stated above, the printer language-encoded data sent from the host computer is interpreted by the language processing subsystem, after which it is converted into image data and then stored temporarily in the Page Memory in binary bitmap format.
 Once this is done, the data is compressed in Ricoh original compression format, and stored in the HDD page by page.
 If the MFP does not have an HDD, the compressed data remains in the Page Memory and is treated the same as data written to the HDD. - When Spooling is enabled, the incoming data is stored directly to the spooling area of the HDD.
 Following this, the data is sent to the language processing subsystem, where it is interpreted and converted to image data page by page.
 Before it is printed out, the spooled data can be deleted from the "Spool Printing" list in Web Image Monitor V2, or "Spooling Job" list on the MFP operation panel.
-The data is developed page by page in the order in which it was converted (beginning from page 1), however the physical orientation of each page on the paper may differ depending on the job settings received from the printer driver (e.g. duplex vs. simplex, usage of Booklet or Stapling features, etc.). - When Image Spooling in enabled, all pages of the incoming data are converted to image data before being stored to the HDD.
-The data stored in the HDD is then printed out via the printing engine. - From the printer driver, it is possible to select the following printing methods: Normal Print, Sample Print, Locked Print, Hold Print and Stored Print.
+The data is developed page by page in the order in which it was converted (beginning from page 1), however the actual printing order of the pages may differ depending on the job settings received from the printer driver (e.g. duplex vs. simplex, usage of Booklet or Stapling features, etc.). - When Image Spooling in enabled, all pages of the incoming data are converted to image data and then stored to the HDD.
+Once this is completed for all pages, the data is then sent to the printing engine for printing out.
+Note: The order in which jobs are printed out is same whether Image Spooling is enabled or disabled. - From the printer driver, it is possible to select the following printing methods: Normal Print, Sample Print, Locked Print, Hold Print, Stored Print, and Store and Print.
 The data processing flow varies depending on the method used, since some operations are not supported with some printer languages (see below). - With Normal Print, the page location data for the image data stored in the HDD is erased at the conclusion of the print job or when the main power is turned off.
 When Sample Print is selected as the job type, the document will remain in the HDD as a Sample Print document even after the sample set is printed out.
 Additional sets of this document can then be printed out from Web Image Monitor V2 or the MFP operation panel, after which the page location data is deleted at the conclusion of the job.